backdrop-contrib/stanford_decanter/README.md

 - Install this theme using the official Backdrop CMS instructions at https://docs.backdropcms.org/documentation/skin-with-themes.

-- **Optional** Install the [Theme Hooks module](https://github.com/ronan/theme_hooks) to allow the theme to expose some global identity blocks that can be added to the site's header and footer.
+- **Required** Install the [Theme Hooks module](https://github.com/ronan/theme_hooks) to allow the theme to expose some global identity blocks that can be added to the site's header and footer.

 See [Introduction to Stanford Decanter](docs/intro.md) for more set up and configuration help.